wayofthepie/blog-src/posts/2017-03-30-Building-an-assembler-in-haskell-part2.markdown

     [skipLineComment](https://hackage.haskell.org/package/megaparsec-5.2.0/docs/Text-Megaparsec-Lexer.html#v:skipLineComment),
     which does what it says - skips line comments starting with the provided character, ";" in our case.
   * The last argument is a block comment parser, here we use [skipBlockComment](https://hackage.haskell.org/package/megaparsec-5.2.0/docs/Text-Megaparsec-Lexer.html#v:skipBlockComment), which parses and discards data between "/*" and "*/".

-Using `spaceEater` we create a function called `lexeme` which uses [lexeme]() from _megaparsec_ to build a function that takes a parser and produces a parser which consumes trailing whitespace and comments, with our `spaceEater`.

 I left out the description of the [MonadParsec](https://hackage.haskell.org/package/megaparsec-5.2.0/docs/Text-Megaparsec-Prim.html#t:MonadParsec)